tillitis/tkey-verification/README.md

 ## What is verified?

-What does verifying a TKey with `tkey-verification verify` prove?
+What does verifying a TKey with `tkey-verify` prove?

 To explain the verification and what it proves, first we need a brief explanation on how the TKey works.
 The TKey uses measured boot.
 The